Arakan: World War II

-During British rule, Arakan Division was one of the largest rice exporters in the world.
-The division's seaport and capital Akyab were dominated by Arakanese Indians, which caused tension with Arakanese Burmese.
+The division's seaport and capital Akyab were dominated by Arakanese Indians who were aligned with the British, which caused tension with Arakanese Burmese, many of whom were aligned with the Japanese.
 Both groups were represented as natives in the Legislative Council of Burma and the Legislature of Burma.
 In the 1940s, Arakanese Muslims appealed to Muhammad Ali Jinnah to incorporate the townships of the Mayu River valley into the Dominion of Pakistan.